Vyral/ryan-ahearn/_posts/2019-09-30-your-end-of-summer-2019-real-estate-market-update.md

 {% include pullquote.html %}

 That’s a bit odd, so how do we explain it?
 Well, it’s taking 14% longer to sell a home, and there are 17% fewer homes on the market.
 In addition, we’ve noticed that buyer confidence has lowered a lot thanks to news about the stock market, the presidential election, and things like that.
-In addition, as prices go up, that the number of people who can afford a home goes down, so home affordability is a bit lower, as well.
-These factors both contribute to an increased days on market.
+In addition, as prices go up, the number of people who can afford a home goes down, so home affordability is a bit lower, as well.
+These factors both contribute to an increased number of days on market.

 **What does this mean for sellers?**